pduchnovsky/duchnovsky.com/themes/minima/README.md

 Simplicity is a must!
 When I decided to move to Hexo for my personal blogging platform, the main reason was to find a simple and clean design, no fancy looks, unnecessary images and colors either.
 I'd like to have a blog that focuses on the content of my posts rather than turning readers attention to a 'cluttered' user interface.
 I found lots of beautiful themes on the Hexo themes page, but finally I decided to make my own.

 ### Lightweight
 This 'lightweight' means the theme uses as few design stuff as possible.
 Fewer JavaScript and CSS files.
-Minima only uses Skeleton for the CSS-boilerplate and [nanobar.js](https://nanobar.jacoborus.codes/) for the top loading bar.
+Minima only uses Skeleton for the CSS-boilerplate.
 The following is the 'gross' performance of my blog with the Minima theme:

 ![](https://adisaktijrs.github.io/2020/10/11/Hexo-Minima-Theme-v1-0-Officially-Released/Screenshot.png)